 5 Tblspn ghee

 1 green chilli, diced small or minced

 2 – 3 tspn salt or to taste

 fresh coriander or other green fleshy herbs for garnish

 1 Tblspn Black Mustard Seeds

-In a large saucepan place 3 Tblspn of ghee, the turmeric, asaephotida powder, and mung beans.
+In a large saucepan place 3 Tblspn of ghee, the turmeric, asaephotida powder, and mung.
 Fry for 30 seconds on medium heat, and add the vegetables.
 Fry for 1 minute more.

 Add the water, salt, fresh chilli and diced ginger.
 Bring to the boil and then cover, lower the heat and let the dal simmer for 1 hour until the beans have dissolved into a thick soup.